7 Credit Score and Bankruptcy Myths Debunked

 bankruptcy myths

-Of course, due to the fact that your credit score will drop a certain number of points after bankruptcy, there is some truth to this myth.
+Of course, because your credit score will drop a certain number of points after bankruptcy, there is some truth to this myth.
 However, the presence of any bankruptcy on your credit report will hurt it.
 How much your credit report is affected will depend on how long the bankruptcy has appeared on your report, not what your credit score was before filing.

 Immediately after filing for bankruptcy, you will likely see your credit score plummet.
 Sometimes, though, it’s possible to rebuild your credit in just a year or two.
 In as little as a few years, a major credit reporting agency, such as TransUnion, may start scoring you better.